 On every other week, alternating with the building projects, volunteers will be going on patrol to track, monitor and protect the Namibia elephants.
 This is an extremely exciting part of the project, as you will be seeing elephants living in the wild.
 You will learn how to pick up tracks, identify where the elephants might have gone and how recently they have passed through the area.
-You will see the elephants on most of the tracking days, however this is not to be expected – this uncertainty just adds to the excitement as the ellies could always be “just around the corner”.
+You will usually see the elephants on most of the tracking days and though this isn’t guaranteed, the uncertainty just adds to the excitement as the elephants could always be “just around the corner”.

 - You will be camping in the desert whilst being an elephant conservation volunteer in Namibia.

 - You will camp in various locations.
 All campsites have portable kitchen areas, camp fires, seating and sleeping areas.

 - In building week, you sleep in a communal camp on the farm property with an outdoor western style composting toilet.

 - In tracking week, you sleep in temporary camps which move each night.
 The toilet facilities are limited to a shovel, a bush and a lighter to dispose of loo roll.

 - Shower facilities are only available at weekends, when you will return to Base Camp with hot running water, electricity and other home comforts.
 At other times, volunteers wash with soap and water or wet wipes.

 - Volunteers should bring a mosquito net, sleeping bag and pillow (sleeping bags can rented on request)

 - Three meals per day are provided in the desert